ibbatta/readme-generator/README.md

 yarn test
 ```

-You can add the `--watch` flag if you want keep watching changes for test files.
+You can add the `--watch` flag if you to want keep watching the changes made for test files.

 ---